ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BLOG.md

 The *nearSpeaker* is playing what has been captured by the microphone on the far end.

-There are two microphones on the near end to implement a beamformer in the code running on the [**Arm Virtual Hardware**](https://www.arm.com/products/development-tools/simulation/virtual-hardware).
+There are two microphones on the near end to implement a beamformer in the code running on the [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware).

 The microphones on the near end are capturing the Yes/No pattern and the background noise played on the *nearSpeaker*.
 There is a feedback loop.
 One output of the system (the *nearSpeaker*) is influencing some inputs of the system: the near microphones.

 Therefore, the person on the far end will not only hear the Yes/No pattern but will also hear an echo of the far end signal.

-The [Microspeech](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech) neural network (running on the [**Arm Virtual Hardware**](https://www.arm.com/products/development-tools/simulation/virtual-hardware)) would also receive this signal (echo + Yes/No) for the recognition if no pre-processing was applied.
+The [Microspeech](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech) neural network (running on the [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware)) would also receive this signal (echo + Yes/No) for the recognition if no pre-processing was applied.

 The goal of the signal processing chain is to remove the echo so that the far end, and the [Microspeech](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech) network, are just receiving the Yes/No keywords without the background noise.